 If you can’t bear the thought of public nudity, consider this a public service announcement.
-But if you’ve always fancied taking a bike ride in the buff, your chance arrives with the World Naked Bike Ride, hitting London this weekend (Saturday, June 8).
-Yes, dear friends, it is very much a thing, and it is very much happening soon.
+But if you’ve always fancied taking a bike ride in the buff, your chance arrives with the World Naked Bike Ride, hitting London this weekend (Saturday, June 14).
+Yes, dear friends, it is VERY much a thing, and it is VERY much happening (VERY) soon.

 Every summer (except for 2020, when pandemic-related concerns prompted a cancellation), this naked revolution takes to the streets.
-It’s no mere senseless bike ride in the buff, though, instead it’s a cause-driven event.
-Cyclists strip down and take to the road to protest car culture and global oil dependency and fight for cyclists’ rights whilst simultaneously promoting body positivity.
+But it’s no mere senseless bike ride in the buff.
+These folks are cycling in the nude for a cause!
+Cyclists strip down and take to the road to protest car culture and global oil dependency, and fight for cyclists’ rights whilst simultaneously promoting body positivity.
 They’re not just getting naked for the sake of it.
-It’s all for a serious cause, despite the incessant giggling it tends to provoke.
+It’s all for a serious cause – despite the incessant giggling it tends to provoke.

 The cause gets a little more pressing each year, as London continues to suffer from unclean air, and the global climate crisis gets a little worse, exacerbated by our reliance on cars and fossil fuels.
-In 2024, the World Naked Bike Ride will start from eight meeting points across the city – offering short rides, longer jaunts, and an accessible route – and converge in central London.
-In fact, when they’re all together on the approach to Wellington Arch, the convey will stretch to a glorious 4km peloton of nakedness.
+In 2025, the World Naked Bike Ride will start from nine meeting points across the city – offering short rides, longer jaunts, and an accessible route – and converge in central London.
+In fact, when they’re all together on the approach to Wellington Arch, the convoy will stretch to a glorious 4km peloton of nakedness.

-It’s free to join in and, while nudity is encouraged, you’re welcome to take part wearing whatever makes you feel comfortable – so expect lashings of body paint and props aplenty.
-(You are, however, asked not to strip off until you get to the rendezvous point though!)
+It’s free to join in and, while nudity is encouraged, you’re welcome to take part wearing whatever makes you feel comfortable, so expect lashings of body paint and props aplenty.
+(You are, however, asked not to strip off until you get to the rendezvous point!)

 Where does the London World Naked Bike Ride start?